PurdueRCAC/AnvilOps/backend/README.md

 ### Postgres

 Set the `DATABASE_URL` environment variable to a valid PostgreSQL connection string, including the username and password.
-In production, set the `password` key in the `postgres-password` secret.
+In production, set the `password` key in the `postgres-credentials` secret.
 AnvilOps will attempt to connect to a database at the `anvilops-postgres` hostname with `anvilops` as the username and database name.

 In addition, set `FIELD_ENCRYPTION_KEY` to a 32-byte base64-encoded key, which will be used to encrypt the keys used to protect app secrets.